 Identifier type: with data content of: Indicates: subject:CommonName (CN) Alphanumeric text including a colon character (ASCII 58) for Individual Subscribers.
 A colon is otherwise not permitted in the data content.
-In the case of an Individual Subscriber (as opposed to a Component), the name by which the Individual Subscriber is commonly known appears before the colon.
-The disambiguating number described in section 3.1.5 appears after the colon.
+In the case of an Individual Subscriber (as opposed to a Component), the name by which the Individual Subscriber is commonly known 20 appears before the colon.
+21 The disambiguating number described in section 3.1.5 appears after the colon.
 In the case of a Component Certificate, the fully qualified domain name of the component or device being certified.
 If the component is a web server, the URL is always listed in subjectAltName (see below).
 In the case of an OCSP Responder, the name of the Issuer CA followed by the words "OCSP Responder" subjectAltName: rfc822name (in a Certificate issued to an Individual Subscriber) For Individuals, the e-mail address in the form prescribed by [IETF RFC 822] (now superseded; see [IETF RFC 2822]) An e-mail address at which the Subscriber can receive messages via SMTP.
-An rfc822 name appears in Certificates issued to Individual Subscribers and Components; however, the e-mail address may be for that Individual Subscriber or one or more other persons in the Subscribing Organization. subjectAltName:otherName: userPrincipalName (in a Certificate issued to an Individual Subscriber) For Individuals, a unique user principal name, with a structure such as unique.name@domain , where unique name is a unique identifier and the domain is in the form prescribed by [IETF RFC 822] ] A user principal name used as a unique identifier within the Subscribing Organization, which reflect organizational structures and authorization to access the account.
-The otherName:userPrincipalName name appears in Certificates issued to Individual Subscribers that contain the ExtendedKeyUsage: smartCardLogon purpose.
+An rfc822 name appears in Certificates issued to Individual Subscribers and Components; however, the e-mail address may be for that Individual Subscriber or one or more other persons in the Subscribing Organization. subjectAltName:otherName: userPrincipalName (in a Certificate issued to an Individual Subscriber) For Individuals, a unique user principal name, with a structure such as unique.name@domain , where unique name is a unique identifier and the domain is in the form prescribed by [IETF RFC 822]] A user principal name used as a unique identifier within the Subscribing Organization, which reflect organizational structures and authorization to access the account.
+The otherName:userPrincipalName name appears in Certificates issued to Individual Subscribers that contain the ExtendedKeyUsage: smartCardLogon purpose. subjectAltName: uniformResourceIdentifier (in a Component Certificate) A URI (synonymous with URL) in the form prescribed by [IETF RFC 1630] The URL of the component or device identified in the Certificate.

-- 2. The individual's surname; - 3.
+- 1. The individual's given names in the order appearing in official documents or formal usage; - 2.
+The individual's surname; - 3.
 A name indicating generation such as "Jr." or "III".